-2. Use tools to improve the digital health adoption process
+2. Use tools to help employees adopt digital health technologies.

-A top tip for accelerating and improving digital health adoption is to use a Digital Adoption Platform (DAP).
+A top tip for accelerating the adoption of digital health technologies is to use a Digital Adoption Platform (DAP).

 The “Digital Adoption Platform” was pioneered by WalkMe.
 It uses AI and automation to provide contextual guidance to people learning to use digital systems.

 The DAP is customizable and easy to adjust.
 You create the content.
-Then the DAP places the guidance layer on top of existing digital healthcare systems.
-Users are guided in how to use the systems at the point when they’re actually using them.
+Then the DAP places the guidance layer on top of existing digital solutions.
+Users are guided on how to use the systems when they’re using them.

 This sort of real-time, contextual learning rapidly speeds up adoption time.
-It also obliterates the “forgetting curve”, and provides useful patient engagement insights.
+It also obliterates the “forgetting curve” and provides valuable patient engagement insights.

 3. Deliver confidence, not just technology